July 31 - August 9, 2019

 *Note that this is a sample itinerary, not set in stone as conditions will dictate where we are able to sail during the trip.
 Rest assured that no matter which way the wind blows, we will have an equally fantastic time exploring Desolation Sound!

-Day 2: Newcastle to Blind Bay, Hardy Island
+Day 2: Smuggler's Cove to Blind Bay, Hardy Island

-By starting in Nanaimo, we can have a fantastic sail reaching across the Salish Sea on the prevailing northwesterly breeze.
-This helps us make great progress up the Sunshine Coast towards Desolation Sound, and gives us the chance to enjoy a stop over in Blind Bay.
+We'll set sail to make some progress up the Sunshine Coast towards Desolation Sound, with the chance to enjoy a stop over in Blind Bay.
 Nestled between Hardy Island and Nelson Island, Blind Bay has great swimming and a protected anchorage to enjoy the sunset.

 Day 4: Lund to Tenedos Bay